-4 Conclusions and Future Research
+4. Conclusions and Future Research

-We presented conditions for input data for FCA which are sufficient and necessary for the output concept lattice to form a tree after one removes its bottom element.
+We presented conditions for input data for FCA which are necessary and sufficient for the output concept lattice to form a tree after one removes its least element.
 Trees are the most common structures which appear in traditional clustering and classification.
-Out long-term effort will be focused on establishing connections between FCA and other clustering and classification methods.
+Future research will focus on establishing connections between FCA and other clustering and classification methods.
 First, establishing such relationships helps us see the pros and cons, and limits of the respective methods.
 Second, with the basic relationships established, one can hopefully enrich the respective methods by techniques used in the other methods.
 The problems we want to address next include the following ones:

 - A concept lattice can be seen as consisting of several overlapping trees.
 What can we say about such a "decomposition" of a concept lattice into trees?
 What are the relationships between these trees? - A user of FCA might be interested in a part of a concept lattice rather than in the whole lattice.
 Particularly, that part might be a tree, but other parts might be interesting as well.
-The issue of selecting parts of concept lattices by constraints was discussed in [2,3].
+The issue of selecting parts of concept lattices by constraints was discussed in Refs.
+5, 6.
 In particular, it can be shown that a tree contained in a concept lattice can be selected by means of a particular closure operator.
-Constraints which lead to tree-like parts of concept lattices need to be further investigated.

-Investigate connections between concept lattices and decision trees.
+Constraints which lead to tree-like parts of concept lattices need to be further investigated. - Investigate connections between concept lattices and decision trees.
 Both concept lattices and decision trees contain clusters of objects in their nodes.
 Leafs of a decision tree correspond to particular attribute-concepts.
-A construction of a decision tree may be thought of as a selection of a particular part from a concept lattice.
+The construction of a decision tree may be thought of as the selection of a particular part from a concept lattice.
 Containment of decision trees in concept lattices needs to be further investigated.